BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 Well, only because there is no objective reality does not mean that humans cannot 'achieve' social control via social systems.
 Importantly, psychic and social systems share a common *medium*, that is, sense.
 It is used in thought as well as in commuincation.
-A thought or a gesture is a specific *form* (strict coupeling) that the medium (loose coupeling) of sense can take on.
+A thought or a gesture is a specific *form* (strict coupling) that the medium (loose coupling) of sense can take on.
 Thus, thinking is like bringing sand (the medium) into a specific form; it can also be defined as a selection within a horizon of what is possible.
 By thinking a specific thought, I do not think any other thought that is in my horizon of the thinkable.
 Secondly, social and psychic systems are structurally coupled via language.